SmartPracticeschool/SBSPS-Challenge-4458-Sentiment-Analysis-of-COVID-19/README.md

 All the code will be uploaded as the task is completed.

 ### For viewing the Web Application
-Refer to the Readme file of the folder named 'Dashboard' for the instructions.
+- Refer to the Readme file of the folder named 'Dashboard' for the instructions for runing the web app locally.
+- Visit http://sentimentanalysis-quick-panda-hz.eu-gb.mybluemix.net/ to view out web app hosted on IBM cloud.